Ecumenical Patriarchate of Constantinople: Fall of Constantinople in 1204 and the exile in Nicaea

 The Fourth Crusade in exchange for promised funds attempted to help the deposed emperor Alexius IV regain his throne.
 After taking Constantinople, returning Alexius IV to the throne, the revolt against and murder of Alexius IV left the Crusaders without payment.
 On 12 April 1204, the crusaders inflicted a severe sacking on Constantinople for three days, during which many ancient and medieval Roman and Greek works were either stolen or destroyed.
 Despite their oaths and the threat of excommunication, the Crusaders ruthlessly and systematically violated the city's holy sanctuaries, destroying, defiling, or stealing all they could lay hands on; nothing was spared.
 It was said that the total amount looted from Constantinople was about 900,000 silver marks.
 The Venetians received 150,000 silver marks that was their due, while the Crusaders received 50,000 silver marks.
 A further 100,000 silver marks were divided evenly up between the Crusaders and Venetians.
 The remaining 500,000 silver marks were secretly kept back by many Crusader knights.

-Nicetas Choniates gives a vivid account of the sack of Constantinople by the Frankish and Venetian Crusaders of the Fourth Crusade:
+Niketas Choniates gives a vivid account of the sack of Constantinople by the Frankish and Venetian Crusaders of the Fourth Crusade: